Top five homemade cat toys!

 Materials: One empty plastic soda bottle, scissors (to cut a hole), your cat’s favorite treats

-Jill says her cats “like to ‘look’ or hunt for food.
+This is a great one if your cats like to ‘look’ or hunt for food.
 Get an empty soda bottle.
 (Plastic, of course.)
 Make a small hole, just big enough for dry food to drop out.
 Put about a handful inside and screw the cap back on.
-They love to pat the bottle around and get the rewards!”
+They love to pat the bottle around and get the rewards!

 3) A fun, ever-changing hideaway